Essendon tram depot

-Essendon tram depot is located on Mount Alexander Road, Travancore, a suburb of Melbourne, Victoria, Australia.
+The Essendon tram depot is a tram depot located on Mount Alexander Road, Travancore, a suburb of Melbourne, Victoria, Australia.
 Operated by Yarra Trams, it is one of eight tram depots on the Melbourne tram network.
-Despite the name, the depot is located three kilometres from the suburb of Essendon.
+Despite the name, the depot is located 3 km from the suburb of Essendon.

 History

-The Essendon tram depot was opened on 11 October 1906 by the North Melbourne Electric Tramway & Lighting Company.
-It passed with the company to the Melbourne & Metropolitan Tramways Board on 1 August 1922.

-When the Public Transport Corporation was privatised in August 1999, Essendon depot passed to M>Tram.
+The Essendon tram depot was opened on 11 October 1906 by the North Melbourne Electric Tramway & Lighting Company to serve its lines through Essendon and Maribyrnong.
+Its functions were assumed by the Melbourne & Metropolitan Tramways Board on 1 August 1922.
+When the Public Transport Corporation was privatised in August 1999, the Essendon depot passed to M>Tram.
 It passed to Yarra Trams when it took control of the entire tram network in April 2004.

 Layout

 Essendon depot has 24 roads, 18 of which are covered in three sheds, the remaining six are in the open to the north of the sheds.
 It has access from Mount Alexander Road in both directions, and also features facilities for heavy maintenance.